 So many people believe: Live a

 good life, and you go to Heaven.
 Sin, and you go to Hell.
 Accept Jesus

-Christ as Lord and Savior, and you will find that special seat next to the throne of God.
+Christ as Lord and Savior, and you will find that special seat next to the

-hand of the Father, no matter how good, how loving, or how charitable
+right hand of the Father, no matter how good, how loving, or how charitable

 a life you may have lived on earth.